Departmental Graduate Student Grievance Process

-As a reminder, per University policy, we are obligated as “Responsible University Employees” (includes all University administrators, supervisors in nonconfidential roles, faculty members, campus police, coaches, athletic trainers, resident assistants, and non-confidential first responders) to promptly notify the Title IX Officer in the OCRSM of any report of sexual misconduct brought to their attention, including campus law enforcement.
-This means that seeking informal guidance for experiences with sexual misconduct will initiate a formal process.
+As a reminder, per University policy, many members of the department are obligated as “Responsible University Employees,” including all University administrators, supervisors in nonconfidential roles, faculty members, graduate assistants, campus police, coaches, athletic trainers, resident assistants, and non-confidential first responders.
+Responsible University Employees must promptly notify the Title IX Officer in the OCRSM of any report of sexual misconduct brought to their attention, including campus law enforcement.
+This means that seeking informal guidance for experiences with sexual misconduct will initiate a formal process external to the department.

 If a graduate student believes that they have experienced treatment that is discriminatory, unethical, unjust, uncivil, or otherwise creates a hostile learning or working environment from a faculty member, a staff member, or another student, the student should attempt to resolve the matters locally, collegially, and informally.
 Third parties can confidentially report a grievance to the EJC if they witnessed discriminatory, unethical, unjust, uncivil treatment or if an incident directed against another graduate student is disclosed directly to them.
 A member of the EJC will reach out to the student involved in the incident to see if they would like to pursue an informal or formal grievance process.